murnanedaniel/exatrkx-ctd2020/README.md

 ```
 nvcc --version
 ```
 to get your CUDA version.
-If it returns an error, you do not have GPU enabled, then set the environment variable to `export CUDA=cpu`.
+If it returns an error, then you do not have GPU enabled and should set the environment variable to `export CUDA=cpu`.
 Otherwise set your variable to `export CUDA=cuXXX`, where cuXXX is cu92, cu101 or cu102 for CUDA versions 9.2, 10.1, or 10.2.
 Setting this variable correctly is essential to having all libraries aligned correctly.
 Then install PyTorch requirements
 ```
 pip install --user -r requirements.txt -f https://download.pytorch.org/whl/torch_stable.html -f https://pytorch-geometric.com/whl/torch-1.5.0.html
 ```
-Finally run the setup to ensure dependencies are available:
+Finally run the setup to ensure dependencies and visualisation scripts are available:

 ```
 pip install -e .